 - you will be asked to make an offer by signing the contract of sale

 - the agent will take your offer to the seller, unless the seller has instructed them not to.

 We recommend you write into the contract a date by which your offer will lapse.
-This way you will know whether the seller has accepted your offer, by a time that suits you.
+This way you will know whether or not the seller has accepted your offer by that date.

 - the sale of an existing property

-If the contract is subject to obtaining a loan, you should always nominate a lender in the relevant section of the contract.
+If the contract is subject to finance, you should always nominate a lender in the relevant section of the contract.

-When you buy at auction, you cannot put conditions on the contract (for example, a longer settlement period) without the agreement of the vendor.
+When you buy at auction, you cannot put conditions on the contract - for example, a longer settlement period - without the seller’s agreement.

 How much to offer?

 The decision on how much to offer is difficult.
 You need to consider whether to: